• Skip to main content

 Topping:

-• cool whip – I tested with both cool whip and homemade whipped cream, the cool whip is so much easier & the taste just better suits the piña colada flavor profile
+• cool whip – tested with both cool whip and homemade whipped cream, the cool whip is so much easier & the taste just better suits the piña colada flavor profile

 • sweetened coconut flakes – definitely use sweetened!